dpastoetter/OpenInk-Core/README.md

 https://github.com/user-attachments/assets/1a1e025f-053a-4fa5-92ef-d9c765a25204

+*This is an old mocked screen-recording - Update follows shortly.
-*The lengthy black flicker mocks the E-Ink refresh.
+**The lengthy black flicker mocks the E-Ink refresh.

 ## Tech stack